 Legal fees can be a significant expense during a divorce case – especially one that takes a long time to settle.
 In some situations, one spouse may be unable to afford what a lawyer during a divorce trial will cost.
-Yet it is unfair for that spouse not to have a lawyer when the other spouse does have one.
+Yet it is unfair for that spouse not to have a Sacramento divorce attorney when the other spouse does have one.
 In these situations, the courts in California may order the higher-earning spouse to pay for the other party’s attorney.

 Needs-Based Fee Awards